jae2/autm-rb/_posts/2015-10-07-upgrading-kernel-via-extlinux-on-wheezy.md

 ---
-title: "upgrading the kernel on Debian 7.8"
+title: "Upgrading the kernel on Debian 7.8"
 description: "A simple but nasty bug with extlinux-update"
 tags:
      - linux